penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-teacherseachsection-properties-teachersbysections-teachersbysection.md

 ## numTeachers

-Custom number of tachers for the section.
+Custom number of teachers to be assigned in the section.

 `numTeachers`